MagnumMacKivler/RLCPT2/README.md

 ## To Install:

-1. Go into the releases tab on Github, and download the latest release.
+1. For the latest stable release, click on "Releases" (to the right) and download the latest zip.
+For the latest version (may be newer than latest release), click on the green "Code" button and then "Download Zip".
 2. Open the Zip file using a program like WinZip or WinRar, if it didn't open automatically.
 3. Navigate __INTO__ the "RLCPT2-master" Folder.
 You should see three items: a folder named "ptgamma", a folder named "gauges_ptgamma", and readme.md.
 4. Extract the two folders directly into: `<Your active steam directory>\SteamApps\common\Garry's Mod\garrysmod\data\expression2\`.